Hooopla/Land-Grab/README.md

 [Watch the demo](https://www.youtube.com/watch?v=enUUbIkUhHw)

 ## Game Description
-Land Grab is a **3 player** grid based game where players will have to compete against one another by claiming the region with the most cells.
+Land Grab is a grid based game where a total of 3 players will have to beat one another by claiming the largest region with the most cells.
 Each game, the gameboard is randomized and divided into three distinct regions, each with a different amount of cells.
 Once the round starts, players must rush to choose a region to claim.
 Once a region is claimed, it becomes locked, which then prevents other players from selecting it.
-When everyone has made their selection or time runs out the game will then choose the winner by selecting the player with the largest region.

-⚠️ NOTE: If one or more players do not choose a region in time, the round will reset! ⚠️
+When everyone has made their selection the game will then choose the winner by selecting the player with the largest region.
+If one or more players do not choose a region in time, the round will reset with no winner!

 ## Technology Stack
 This Project was developed using the following technologies!